 Since private keys essentially give Bitcoin holdings value, security experts advise against storing private keys in easily accessible online locations or keeping only one private key copy.
 Savvy users store identical key copies on paper printouts and physical media not connected to the Internet.

 Actual Bitcoin units are stored in “wallets” – secure cloud storage locations with special information confirming their owners (Bitcoin users) as the guardians of the Bitcoin units contained within.
-Though wallets theoretically protect against the theft of Bitcoin units that aren’t currently being used, they’re vulnerable to hacking – particularly public wallets used by Bitcoin exchanges, online marketplaces, and specialized websites that exist solely to store Bitcoin wallets known as “wallet services.”
+Though wallets like Coinbase theoretically protect against the theft of Bitcoin units that aren’t currently being used, they’re vulnerable to hacking – particularly public wallets used by Bitcoin exchanges, online marketplaces, and specialized websites that exist solely to store Bitcoin wallets known as “wallet services.”

 The largest and most notorious Bitcoin hack involved wallets held by Mt.
 Gox, a Japanese Bitcoin exchange that shut down after hackers stole hundreds of millions of dollars in Bitcoin (in contemporary valuations) from its supposedly secure servers.
 Hackers often target public wallets that store users’ private keys, enabling them to spend the stolen Bitcoin.
 Ars Technica has a nice rundown of Bitcoin hacks large and small, current to late 2017.